shiimizu/ComfyUI_smZNodes/README.md

 This means you can reproduce the same images generated from `stable-diffusion-webui` on `ComfyUI`.

 Simple prompts generate _identical_ images.
-More complex prompts with complex attention/emphasis/weighting may generate images with slight differences due to how `ComfyUI` denoises images.
-In that case, you can enable the option to use another denoiser with the Settings node.
+More complex prompts with complex attention/emphasis/weighting may generate images with slight differences.
+In that case, you can try using the `Settings` node to match outputs.

 ### Features